Pose your questions on Ask, Answer, Learn to Dr. Greene and the DrGreene.com community.

 When my son Kevin was about 3 years old, he spied a green pea.
 He picked it up between his fingers and rolled it over.
 It looked good!
 He then pushed the pea up his nose.
 Interesting.
 Vegetables are fun!
 He used another pea to push the first one up higher.
 Then another.
-Yet another pea followed the first three into Kevin's nose--and it was not the last!
-Kev was not satisfied until he had enjoyed five peas--in his nose!
-Later, in the emergency room, after they'd removed the peas, Kev's older brother Garrett, with a sweet twinkle in his eye, called Kevin a pea-brain!!!
-When I say that kids need vegetables, I mean they need to eat vegetables -- by mouth.
+Yet another pea followed the first three into Kevin’s nose–and it was not the last!

-It's hard to compete against fast-food kids' meals--salty, fatty food, served quickly, in a bright, exciting place--and they come with toys!
+It’s hard to compete against fast-food kids’ meals–salty, fatty food, served quickly, in a bright, exciting place–and they come with toys!
 It’s no wonder trips to fast-food restaurants have become the pinnacle of gastronomic delight for most preschool children in the United States.
-But here, in these fast-food restaurants, children miss out on important nutrients and fill their tummies (and arteries) with things they don't need.
-We need to be very clear about what they need and what they don't in order to avoid being knocked over by the junk food current.
+But here, in these fast-food restaurants, children miss out on important nutrients and fill their tummies (and arteries) with things they don’t need.
+We need to be very clear about what they need and what they don’t in order to avoid being knocked over by the junk food current.

 Children do need whole grains.
 They do need fresh fruits and fresh vegetables.
 They do need a source of calcium for their growing bones.
 They do need healthy sources of proteins, either from fish, poultry, eggs, and meat, or from plant sources.
 These foods give them the vitamins, minerals, and micronutrients they need to build high-quality bodies.